qtalr/lab-07/README.md

 7. Confirm that your code runs without errors and that the data is transformed and displayed as expected.

-8. Finally, commit and push your changes to your Github repository.
+8. Finally, commit and push your changes to your Github repository. *Make sure to include files or directories that you do not have permission to share in your `.gitignore` file.*

 ### Assessing your progress